ocaml/dune/doc/quick-start.rst

 native code executables will have the ``.exe`` extension on all platforms (including non-Windows systems).

-Finall, run it with the following command to see that it worked.
+Finally, run it with the following command to see that it worked.
 In fact, the executable can both be built and run in a single step with ``dune exec ./hello_world.exe``.